Fadl-Matar/ActiveMotion-Orthanc/README.md

 2. View the uploaded images in the OHIF Viewer.
 3. Secure access through Keycloak, allowing authorized users to view and manage the DICOM images.

----

-This streamlined version removes the "Contributing" and "License" sections while retaining the core content.
-Let me know if you need any other adjustments!